-The goal here is to let your audience have that same aha moment you had when you came up with your brilliant idea by telling them your journey of discovery.
+The goal here is to let your audience have that same aha moment you had when you came up with your brilliant idea of telling them your journey of discovery.
 People are more passionate about pursuing their ideas than they are your ideas.
 The Discovery Journey story turns your ideas into their ideas.

-Source: Paul Smith | Sell With a Story
+Source: Paul Smith